Styx Audio

 Typical use: mix bus / mastering

-1. Put it in the chain Place Chakra on your mix bus before the limiter.
-Keep your usual EQ and compressor, Chakra adds harmonics and broad tone, it does not replace your main processors.
-2. Start from the default state Load Chakra and leave the defaults: Mix 100 %, Chakra 0, Tone EQ centered, THD minimum, BASS ON, MID ON.
-3. Find the sweet spot with the Chakra knob Play the full mix and slowly turn the Chakra knob up.
-Aim around 15–20 % for a bit more glue, weight and openness while staying natural.
-If it feels better than bypass without sounding like a special effect, this is your core setting.
-4. Match tone with Tone EQ Compare to references at the same loudness.
-For more openness and air, turn Tone EQ slightly to the right.
-For a warmer, rounder mix, turn Tone EQ slightly to the left.
-5. Fine tuning Low end grows too much when you turn Chakra up: turn BASS off.
-Want mids more forward and even: turn MID off.
-6. Increase density and drive Raise THD for stronger tube / console / diode harmonics.
-THD works even with the Chakra knob at 0.
-7. Parallel master sweetener Drive Chakra and THD a bit harder, and use Delta mode (press “OUT”) to hear exactly what Chakra adds.
-Then turn Delta off and pull Mix down from 100 % until the master feels natural again.
-In this setup Chakra works as a parallel master sweetener, with heavy processing inside but blended in as subtly or boldly as you like.
+1) Place it in the chain • Put Chakra on your mix bus before the limiter • Keep your usual EQ + compressor in place, Chakra adds harmonics and broad tone, it doesn’t replace your main processors ⸻ 2) Start from the default state • Load Chakra and keep the defaults: • Mix: 100% • Chakra: 0 • Tone EQ: center • THD: minimum • BASS: ON • MID: ON ⸻ 3) Find the sweet spot with the Chakra knob • Play the full mix and slowly turn Chakra up • A good starting range is 15-20% for extra glue, weight, and openness while staying natural • If it feels better than bypass without sounding like an effect, that’s your core setting ⸻ 4) Match the tone with Tone EQ • Level-match and compare to references • Use Tone EQ: • Slightly right = more openness and air • Slightly left = warmer, rounder mix ⸻ 5) Fine-tune the contour • If the low end grows too much when you raise Chakra, turn BASS OFF • If you want mids more forward and even, turn MID OFF ⸻ 6) Add density and drive • Raise THD for stronger tube/console/diode harmonics • THD works even with Chakra at 0, so you can add harmonics without changing the curve ⸻ 7) Parallel master sweetener (optional, powerful) • Push Chakra + THD a bit harder • Use Delta mode (press OUT) to hear exactly what Chakra is adding • Turn Delta off, then pull Mix down from 100% until the master feels natural again Result: heavy processing inside, blended as subtly or boldly as you like, perfect as a parallel master sweetener.

 Sound Examples